 Consider the case of one of the most rare and expensive gemstones, diamond.
-In the 19th century, world production of diamond was only a few kilograms a year.
-After the discovery of the huge South African diamond mines in 1870, diamonds were being dug out of the ground literally by the ton.
-There was such a glut of supply and so little demand that the British financiers of the South African mines were in danger of losing their investment.
+In the 19th century, world production of diamond was only a few kilograms per year.
+After the discovery of the huge South African diamond deposits in 1870, diamonds were being dug out of the ground literally by the ton.
+There was such a large supply and so little demand that the British financiers of the South African mines were in danger of losing their investment.
 Their solution was to create the powerful De Beers cartel that to this day controls worldwide diamond production and supply.
-Quality diamonds are actually not scarce at all.
+Fine diamonds are actually not scarce at all.
 But De Beers controls how much supply comes on the market at any one time and that keeps prices high.

-The De Beers consortium also mounted a concerted decades-long advertising campaign to associate diamonds with love, courtship and marriage, under the now familiar slogan "Diamonds are Forever."
+The De Beers consortium also mounted a concerted decades-long advertising campaign to associate diamonds with love, courtship and marriage, under the now familiar slogan "Diamonds are Forever".
 The diamond engagement ring, once unknown in most parts of the world (including Europe), is now considered an essential part of the ritual of marriage.
 This was probably one of the most successful feats of social engineering in the 20th century.
-(In Thailand a bride still prefers gold, however.
-Gold is liquid in a way that diamonds are not).
+(However, in Thailand and other parts of the world, a bride still prefers gold, which is liquid in a way that diamonds are not).

 In the colored gemstone world, there is fortunately no cartel, though many forces try to influence market demand and perceived value.
-According to the International Colored Gemstone Association (ICGA), the "traditional gemstones" -- ruby, emerald and blue sapphire -- command a premium price in the market due to "their lasting appeal and distinguished history."
+According to the International Colored Gemstone Association (ICGA), the "traditional gemstones" - ruby, emerald and blue sapphire - command a high price in the market due to "their lasting appeal and distinguished history".
 Even though today most of these stones are treated or enhanced in some way, the label "precious" stone adds a hefty premium to the price.

-Less well-known stones which are not heavily marketed often have very reasonable prices in the market.
-These stones, which the ICGA calls "collector's gems", include spinel, zircon, moonstone and morganite and other beryls.
+Less well-known stones that are not heavily marketed often have very reasonable prices.
+These stones, which the ICGA calls "collector's gems", include spinel, zircon, moonstone and morganite and some other beryl.

-In the end, the most important thing is that you buy the stones that you will love and enjoy.
-But if you're looking for the best values, have a look at some of the lesser known gems that haven't yet been marketed heavily.
+In the end, the most important thing is that you buy the stones that you love and will enjoy.
+But if you're looking for the best value, have a look at some of the lesser known gems that haven't yet been heavily marketed.